 A breed of dog soaring in popularity in recent years, the Bulldog is a lovable, but stubborn breed.
 You might think a Bulldog is easy, because all they seem to do is eat and sleep, but they often don’t care to listen as well.
 They can be trained, but it might take a bit more work than other breeds, even though they don’t require much activity.

 Training a Chow Chow to behave properly can be a difficult task for any owner.
 They are a dominant breed and can often be stubborn as well.
-Their temperament can also lean toward the aggressive side, especially with strangers or other animals.
+A Chow Chow’s temperament can also lean toward the aggressive side, especially with strangers or other animals.
 They are also known to get jealous easily, and crave a lot of attention.

 Tips for Training a Stubborn Dog